surajitsaikia27/surajitsaikia27.github.io/index.md

 ## Mini Projects
 ### Autonomous navigation using Deepdrive (on Going)
 <img src="selfdrive.gif" width="560" height="315" />
 * Deepdrive is a realistic simulator for self-driving cars.
-The observation space of the AI-agent or the car is multidimensional, to name a few the states consists of image data, depth data, angular velocity and so on.
-In this project, in order to train the self-driving car, I am using Deep reinforcement learning with Actor-critic approach and Proximal Policy Optimization.
+The observation space of the AI-agent or the car is multidimensional, to name a few, the states consist of image data, depth data, angular velocity and so on.
+The goal of the car is to complete its lap in minimum time by avoiding accidents.
+In this project, to train the self-driving car, I am experimenting with several observation states to come up with an efficient model.
+Moreover, I am using Deep reinforcement learning with Actor-critic approach and Proximal Policy Optimization.

 ### Self-driving race using Deep Reinforcement Learning
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7NMKbAcX55k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>